alexbelgium/hassio-addons/portainer/README.md

 ssl: true/false
 certfile: fullchain.pem #ssl certificate, must be located in /ssl
 keyfile: privkey.pem #sslkeyfile, must be located in /ssl
 password: define admin password.
-If kept blank, will allow manual restore of previous backup
+If kept blank, will allow manual restore of previous backup.
+At least 12 characters.
 ```

 ## Support